bonfire-networks/bonfire-app/docs/DATABASE.md

 ## It's just a table

-The `pointers` system is mostly based around a single table represented by the `Pointers.Pointer` schema with the following fields:
+The `Needle` system is mostly based around a single table represented by the `Needle.Pointer` schema with the following fields:

 * `id` (ULID) - the database-wide unique id for the object, primary key.
-* `table_id` (ULID) - identifies the type of the object, references `Pointers.Table`.
+* `table_id` (ULID) - identifies the type of the object, references `Needle.Table`.
 * `deleted_at` (timestamp, default: `null`) - when the object was deleted.

 Every object that is stored in the system will have a record in this table.
 It may also have records in other tables (handy for storing more than 3 fields about the object!).

-Don't worry about `Pointers.Table` for now, just know that every object type will have a record there so `Pointers.Pointer.table_id` can reference it.
+Don't worry about `Needle.Table` for now, just know that every object type will have a record there so `Needle.Pointer.table_id` can reference it.

 ## Mixins - storing data about objects